WEBINAR: 13 JANUARY 2022

 President // Spark CG Society

-Marina is a member of the Online Film Critics Society and the Alliance of Women Film Journalists, is the Vice President of the Vancouver ACM SIGGRAPH chapter and has served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
-She joined the Spark CG Society as Festival Director in 2014.
+Marina is a member of ACM and ACM SIGGRAPH, the Online Film Critics Society, the Alliance of Women Film Journalists, and the Visual Effects Society.
+She is the President of Spark CG Society and the Vancouver ACM SIGGRAPH chapter.
+She has also served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
+She joined the Spark CG Society in 2014.

 Senior & Lead Animator // CoSA VFX